-It’s been easy to think of law school graduation and the bar exam as some far off idea but its once again time to map out a plan.
-Because May 2021 will be here before you know it.
+It’s been easy to think of law school graduation and the bar exam as some far-off idea but its once again time to map out a plan.
+Because May of next year will be here before you know it.

 Make sure you’ve taken the MPRE within the last two years of law school or as soon as possible.
 This is important for your 3L law school checklist.
 Your MPRE score is only valid for two years.
-And with COVID-19, who knows if this rule will be amended.
-I deliberately waited to take the MPRE until this upcoming October 2020, so that if I decided to take an additional bar exam in another state, my score would still be valid.
+I deliberately waited to take the MPRE until this upcoming October, so that if I decided to take an additional bar exam in another state, my score would still be valid.
 For some, the MPRE is a distant memory, but if you are reading this (and just internally screamed) do not worry.
-There is another exam being offered in March 2021.
+There is another exam being offered next March.
 Just don’t forget to register for that one.
 The other option you will have is to take the MPRE after the bar exam.

 BARBRI also offers a free online MPRE Review course to help you study for this ethics exam.

-In addition to saving money, if you are taking the February 2021 bar exam like me, early access to bar prep has already started.
-This allows you to get the most out of your bar prep course.
+In addition to saving money, you get early access to bar prep which allows you to get the most out of your bar prep course.

 You should also check with your school to see what support they offer as you prepare for the exam.
 Some schools provide free weekly seminars, semester-long classes and more to help you pass.

 If you do not already have a job lined up, get your resume ready.
-Because of COVID-19, many of the OCIs have changed and, in most cases, been rescheduled to the spring 2021 semester.
-I’ve also seen schools move their career fairs to late fall.
-Regardless, be sure to get your resume updated.
 Start contacting people on Linkedin.
 Join local bar organizations.
 We are about to begin our careers and networking absolutely helps in landing a job offer.
 Or at least quality job leads that might turn into something.
 I am a first-generation law student and I cannot stress how important it was for me to reach out to people for advice, which did lead to a job.
 There are also many lawyers doing great things on LinkedIn to help law students find mentors and get interviews.
 So if you are not on there, create your LinkedIn account ASAP.
 Don’t skip this part of your 3L law school checklist.
 It’s worth the time to get your profile – and “personal brand” – out there.